-The plat of unit 1 of Coquina Sands was approved by the City Council in April 1954.
-W. Robert Wilson, engineer and surveyor, laid out the development, replacing the original grid plat with one of wide boulevards that curved gracefully.
-The streets names followed the theme of the subdivision’s name, Coquina Sands, a reference to the tiny mollusks that bury themselves in the sand at the gulf’s edge.
+The Unit 1 plat of Coquina Sands was approved by City Council in April 1954.
+Engineer and surveyor W. Robert Wilson laid out the development, replacing the original grid plat with one of wide, gracefully curving boulevards.
+The street names followed the theme of the subdivision name, Coquina Sands - a mollusk that buries itself in the sand at the gulf’s edge.
 Streets were named for shells and flowers.
-The plat of Unit 2 was approved by City Council on October 1, 1957 and included the dredging of the natural tidal bay.

-In the early 1960’s, after the development of The Moorings, several streets in Coquina Sands were renamed.
-Coquina Boulevard’s name was changed to Gulf Shore Boulevard; Jasmine Road became Crayton Road; Hibiscus Road was changed to Murex Drive.
+In the early 1960’s, after development of The Moorings, several streets in Coquina Sands were renamed.
+Coquina Boulevard was renamed Gulf Shore Blvd.
+Jasmine Road became Crayton Road, and Hibiscus Road was changed to Murex Drive.

 Today, Coquina Sands consists of approximately 230 single family residences, 660 multi-family units, and the Naples Beach Club hotel and golf course.
 The redeveloped Naples Beach Club, to be managed by The Four Seasons hotel organization, brings a globally recognized icon to our doorsteps.
 Along with the impact of Hurricane Ian in September 2022, this will drive unprecedented renovation and redevelopment for many years to come, further reshaping our beautiful and thriving neighborhood.